Office 365 Video networking Frequently Asked Questions

 How videos are encrypted and secured?

 Office 365 Video knows how important it is to keep your data secure and private.
-The Office 365 Trust Center describes our commitment to the privacy and security of your content.
+Microsoft Trust Center describes our commitment to the privacy and security of your content.
 With video playback, speed is important for a good experience; however, we don't compromise your security or privacy in exchange for speed.
 Here's how we accommodate speed, security and privacy.

 When you or someone in your organization uploads a new video, that video is transcoded, encrypted with AES-128 encryption, and stored in Azure Media Services.
 This means the videos are encrypted both in transit and at rest.